 Here are 5 reasons (so real I slapped my forehead because I was guilty with these excuses too).

-Why are you going to study today if the test is still a month to go?
+Why will you study today if the test is still a month to go?
 You still have more days to study.
 Then, you’ll be surprised that you’ve got just one day left to cram all the lessons in your brain.

 Just like studying, saving takes time.
-Saving up may not give you a positive feeling right away but you need to start as early as possible.
-You may not need it now, but you’ll be thankful to have it when you get into financial crisis.
+Saving up may not give you a positive feeling right away, but you need to start as early as possible.
+You may not need it now, but you’ll be thankful to have it when you get into a financial crisis.

-There are times when people forget how hard it was to live with debt after debts.
+There are times when people forget how hard it is to live with debt after debt.
 It seemed endless.
 Perhaps you have been living payday to payday until you had a salary increase.
-However, your expenses also increased so you go back to square one.
+However, your expenses also increased, so you go back to square one.

 Technology also made spending easier.
 You can easily buy things online.
-With connecting in the internet and social media becoming part of people’s lives, a lot of Pinoys adds Wi-Fi or data into their budget.
+With connecting to the internet and social media becoming part of people’s lives, a lot of Pinoys add Wi-Fi or data into their budget.
 Don’t get me wrong.
-Having internet connection may be a need to most of us.
-However, be realistic enough by getting the right product within your means.
+Having an internet connection may be a need for most of us.
+However, be realistic enough to get the right product within your means.

 Yes, you deserve a little fun.
-You worked hard for your money, you need to reward yourself.
-You drink and splurge on a Friday night but ended up with a hangover on Saturday morning.
-Much like spending.
+You worked hard for your money.
+That’s why you need to reward yourself.
+You drink and splurge on a Friday night but end up with a hangover on Saturday morning, much like spending.

-You may feel happy with your new Jordan shoes, but you’ll feel bad after sometime when you are hit with the reality that you could have saved up for much needed things in the future.
-There are people who had no choice but skip eating lunch for a week just to buy a new pair of shoes.
+You may feel happy with your new Jordan shoes, but you’ll feel bad after some time when you are hit with the reality that you could have saved up for much-needed things in the future.
+Some people have no choice but to skip eating lunch for a week just to buy a new pair of shoes.

 And because you need to feel better, you go shopping again.
 Spurge.
 Feel guilty.
 Repeat.
-An endless cycle you thought is hopeless.
+An endless cycle you thought was hopeless.

 When you look into your goals, it seems too far from your current salary.
 You get distracted and disheartened.
 Do not give up.
 Consider money saving as a journey you need to finish.

-Doing the math is simple and there is no need to take note of the number of weeks if you are not particular of keeping tabs on how much you already saved.
-If you want to keep records of how much is in your jar or coin bank, print a weekly guide and highlight the week you are able to put the corresponding cash in.
+Doing the math is simple.
+There is no need to take note of the number of weeks if you are not particular about keeping tabs on how much you already saved.
+If you want to keep records of how much is in your jar or coin bank, print a weekly guide and highlight the week you can put the corresponding cash in.